-NHL goaltender Matiss Kivlenieks dead at 24 from apparent head injury
+NHL goaltender Matiss Kivlenieks dead from fireworks accident, medical examiner's office says

 "On behalf of the NHL family, we extend our deepest sympathies to his family, friends and teammates in both the Blue Jackets organization and his native country of Latvia.
 His love for life and passion for the game will be deeply missed by all those who have been fortunate to have him as a teammate and a friend."

 Kivlenieks signed with Columbus as a free agent in 2017.
-In eight career games with the team, he went 2-2-2 with a 3.09 goal-against average.
+In eight career games with the team, he went 2-2-2 with a 3.09 goal-against average (GAA).

 From 2017-21, the goaltender played for the Blue Jackets' American Hockey League affiliate, the Cleveland Monsters, where he had a 33-35-9 record with a 3.31 GAA and three shutouts in 85 career games.

-Kivlenieks represented Latvia at several international tournaments, including the 2021 IIHF World Championships this spring where in four games he went 1-2 with a 2.18 GAA and one shutout.
+Kivlenieks represented Latvia at several international tournaments, including the world championships in May and June where in four games he went 1-2 with a 2.18 GAA and one shutout.
+That shutout came in Latvia's first-ever win over Canada on the first day of the tournament.